GabrielNakamura/dimensionsofbiodiversity/content/blog/_index.md

 ---
-title: A Blog That Works
+title: Publications
 description: |
-  This is a fully featured blog that supports categories, tags, series, and pagination.
+  This is a list containing my publications and that I co-authored.
-author: "The R Markdown Team @RStudio"
+author: "Gabriel Nakamura"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true
 # for listing page layout
-layout: list-sidebar # list, list-sidebar, list-grid
+layout: list # list, list-sidebar, list-grid

 # for list-sidebar layout
 sidebar:
-  title: Some thoughts not peer-reviewed
+  title: Some thoughts peer-reviewed
   description: |
     This is a fully featured blog that supports categories, tags, series, and pagination.
 Even this sidebar offers